Quantum Q-systems and fermionic sums -- the non-simply laced case: Introduction

 \subsection{Acknowledgements}

 The author would like to thank Rinat Kedem for introducing the problem to the author, and for her guidance throughout this project.
 The author would also like to thank Phillipe Di Francesco for his helpful discussions and clarifications, and Travis Scrimshaw for his helpful clarifications on the references.
+Finally, the author would like to thank the referee for his careful reading of the manuscript and helpful remarks.
 The author is supported by graduate fellowship from A*STAR (Agency for Science, Technology and Research, Singapore), and this work is supported in part by the US National Science Foundation (DMS-1802044).